extraterrestrial-intelligence/Math-Game-IOS/README.md

-# Math-Game-iOS-App - made in SwiftUI
+# Math-Game-iOS-App - made in SwiftUI and Google Firebase

 An iOS game written in SwiftUI, using MVVM.